-You don't need to take any action during an event, just ensure your Redback system is still connected to the internet, which is part of its daily operations.
-If you are unsure if it is connected call 1800 089 629.
+You don't need to take any action during an event, just ensure your energy storage system is still connected to the internet which is part of its daily operation.
+If you are unsure if it is connected, call 1800 089 629.

-When EnergyAustralia activates a PowerResponse event the energy that has been stored in your battery throughout the day will be used to provide additional energy back into the grid.
+When EnergyAustralia activates a PowerResponse event the energy that has been stored in your energy storage system throughout the day will be used to provide additional energy back to the grid.

 You do not need to be at home during an event, EnergyAustralia will be accessing your battery remotely.

 You are still able to use electricity as normal.
-During an event, EnergyAustralia will only access the power in your Redback system.
+During an event, EnergyAustralia will only access the power in your energy storage system.

 Turning off the main switch will de-energise the whole house.

-This is considered an unnecessary action to take for a PowerResponse event that EnergyAustralia does not encourage.
-It means that all electrical appliances and in some cases medical devices attached to the mains will cease to operate.
+This is considered unnecessary action to take for a PowerResponse event and EnergyAustralia do not encourage it as it means all electrical appliances, and in some cases medical devices, attached to the mains will cease to operate.